leanderseige/kenomIIIFPresentationAPIService/README.md

 # kenomIIIFPresentationAPIService

-This is a service to generate IIIF manifests for KENOM (http://kenom.de) on-the-fly from OAI/LIDO data.
+This is an experimental service to generate IIIF manifests for KENOM (http://kenom.de) on-the-fly from OAI/LIDO data.

 ## Installation:
 * clone this repository